Genetionary Logo

 No Stomach For Cancer (NSFC)

-helps you understand what stomach (gastric) cancer is, how it affects individuals and families, and the significance of Hereditary Diffuse Gastric Cancer (HDGC).
-We will help you recognize the signs and symptoms of stomach cancer, and understand the risk factors and preventative efforts you can make.
+helps you recognize the signs and symptoms of stomach cancer, and understand the risk factors and preventative efforts you can make.
 Here you can find answers to questions about stomach cancer treatments, including gastrectomy, and ways to help improve the quality of your life without a stomach.
 NSFC is a network of caring.

 26.2 Step Mini Marathon